 “I was injured during a battle.
 I suffered a head injury.
 I didn’t allow myself sufficient time to recover.”

 Cadence cackled again.
 Louder this time.
 An unrefined laugh.
 “You’re gonna be a hard one, ain’t ya?
 Well, that’s how life is.”
 She extended her hand out to him.
 “So, how about we become acquainted then?
 From one hallucination to another.”

 He stared at her hand without comprehending it.
 Slowly, he reached out.

 And just like that, the hallway scenery shattered.
-The papers, the phone, the doorways fell down around him in shards.
-The woman reflected his expression of surprise before she too fell away into pieces.
+The papers, the phone, and the doorways fell down around him in shards.
+Cadence reflected his expression of surprise before she too fell away into pieces.

-He was standing back in the radio station with the microphone and headphones still resting on the ground beside his feet.
-The hum of the radio whirled in the background.
-In the background where Kleine sat staring at him with his hand still extended in the direction where Cadence once stood.
-Gilbert Wolff stood beside him, gripping his raised arm tightly.
+Werner was standing back in the radio station with the microphone and headphones still resting on the ground beside his feet.
+The hum of the radio whirled in the background where Kleine sat staring at him.
+His own hand was still extended in the direction where Cadence had once stood.
+Gilbert stood beside him, gripping his raised arm tightly.

 “Werner!”
 Gilbert repeated, eyes wide, grip tightening.

 Their stares pricked his skin.
 The palm of his hands began to itch terribly.

 Werner dropped his arm and tried to recollect himself—a difficult task due to the buzzing in his head and the cold sweat trickling down his back.
 He swallowed and then tried in an even voice: “Is there something else you’d like to tell me, Wolff?”

 Like nothing occurred.